 Moc Chau is located in Son La province and known as one of the best destinations in north Vietnam for its unreal scenic landscape.
-Moreover, Moc Chau is also identified with rich culture of the ethnic minorities and friendliness of locals.
+Moreover, Moc Chau is also identified with a rich culture of the ethnic minorities and friendliness of locals.

 Moc Chau plateau is also home to 12 ethnic minorities including Thai and H’Mong are most popular with renowned cultures living in places such as Ang, Thung Cuong, Pa Phach villages which are all famous sites for tourists.

 When to visit

 Moc Chau is beautiful in all year round.
 In each season, the plateau has to its own a very different and unique beauty which makes Moc Chau always new in the eye of travellers.